Skip to content

 • MariaDB (a SQL database server) with the TokuDB engine.

-To run some of the n6 components it is also required to have installed:
+To run some n6 components it is also required to have installed:

 • MongoDB (a NoSQL database server),